-To understand the formation of the whole person and how we can become more like Jesus we need to understand each part of our personality from the inside out.
+To understand the formation of the whole person and how we can become more like Jesus we need to understand each functional dimension of our personality from the inside out.

 The Formation of the Whole Person in Psalm 63

 Psalm 63 is a great example of the formation of the whole person in God.
-David involves each of the six essential aspects of his person in prayer and worship.
+David involves each of the six essential dynamics of his person in prayer and worship.
 He connects with God in his heart (spirit/will), thoughts, feelings, body, social connections, and soul.
-(These are the parts of the person identified by Dallas Willard in Renovation of the Heart.)
+(These are the dimensions of the person identified by Dallas Willard in Renovation of the Heart.
+Rather than thinking of them as “component parts” we’ll focus on understanding their functions as part of transforming the whole person to be more like Christ.)

 Let’s go through Psalm 63 together verse-by-verse to learn how we too can be soul-full in our relationship with God and one another.
 This material comes from a class that I have taught for soul care counselors.